A Quantum Network Processor Unit for Distributed Quantum Computing: Introduction

-Our key contributions are as follows. \begin{itemize} \item Proposed a decoupled architecture for quantum supercomputers, which separates local computation (handled by QPUs) from quantum communication protocols (managed by QNPUs). \item Proposed a layered stack for quantum supercomputer architecture that breaks down the complexity of running distributed quantum algorithms. \item Proposed DistQASM which extends OpenQASM to simplify programming for distributed quantum computing. \item Proposed an instruction set architecture for QNPU to perform the quantum communication protocols between quantum nodes. \item Designed the microarchitecture for QNPU for efficient execution of quantum communication protocols. \item Implemented a cycle-level performance simulator to evaluate QNPU performance on distributed quantum workloads. \end{itemize}
+Our key contributions are as follows. \begin{itemize} \item Proposed a decoupled architecture for quantum supercomputers, which separates local computation (handled by QPUs) from quantum communication protocols (managed by QNPUs), providing a foundation for both homogeneous and heterogeneous distributed quantum architectures. \item Proposed a layered stack for quantum supercomputer architecture that breaks down the complexity of running distributed quantum algorithms. \item Proposed DistQASM which extends OpenQASM to simplify programming for distributed quantum computing. \item Proposed an instruction set architecture for QNPU to perform the quantum communication protocols between quantum nodes. \item Designed the microarchitecture for QNPU for efficient execution of quantum communication protocols. \item Implemented a cycle-level performance simulator to evaluate QNPU performance on distributed quantum workloads. \end{itemize}

-By bridging the gap between distributed quantum algorithms and quantum supercomputer hardware, our work paves the way for scalable and efficient quantum computing, bringing us closer to realizing the full potential of quantum computing.